yesyigitcan/AI-Utility-Based-Markov-Decision-Process/README.md

-| is wall, . is empty space, +1 positive reward and -1 negative reward
+WALL is wall (you can type any word less than 10 length instead of |), . is empty space, +1 positive reward and -1 negative reward